Air Humidifier or Household Health Hazard?

 Dry skin, sinus and throat irritation, itchy eyes, cracked lips, cold/respiratory conditions.
 When our mucus membranes are too dry we are more receptive to infections and also more sensitive towards fine particulate that can cause inflammatory conditions.
-The right air purifier can lower levels of virus, bacteria and other fine particulate before we breathe it in.
+The right air purifier can lower levels of virus, bacteria, and another fine particulate before we breathe it in.

-Condensation on walls, floors and other surfaces that triggers the growth of harmful bacteria, dust mites and molds.
+Condensation on walls, floors, and other surfaces triggers the growth of harmful bacteria, dust mites, and molds.
 These allergens often lead to respiratory problems and trigger allergy and asthma reactions.
 Filtering the air can limit the spread of mold spores before it starts to grow in other places.
 The mold can be very hard to remove if it takes hold.
 Hence it is best to catch it early.
-Otherwise it may lead to sick building syndrome.
+Otherwise, it may lead to sick building syndrome.

 How to avoid "Humidifier lung" and white dust.